Skip to content

 --description "Introduces PagerDuty fallback and Slack notification branch."

-If you already set an active canvas with superplane canvases active <canvas_id>, you can omit <canvas_name_or_id> in superplane canvases change-requests create.
+If you already set an active app with superplane apps active <app_id>, you can omit <app_name_or_id> in superplane apps change-requests create.

-When versioning is enabled, use canvases change-requests to review and publish:
+When versioning is enabled, use apps change-requests to review and publish:

 Terminal window

-# List requests for a canvas (or active canvas)
+# List requests for an app (or active app)

 # Create a change request